Stanley Motor Carriage Company

-The Stanley Motor Carriage Company was an American manufacturer of steam cars; it operated from 1902 to 1924.
-The cars made by the company were colloquially called Stanley Steamers, although several different models were produced.
+The Stanley Motor Carriage Company was an American manufacturer of steam cars that operated from 1902 to 1924, going defunct after it failed to adapt to competition from rapidly improving internal combustion engine vehicles.
+The cars made by the company were colloquially called Stanley Steamers although several different models were produced.

 Early history

 Twins Francis E. Stanley (1849–1918) and Freelan O. Stanley (1849–1940) founded the company, after selling their photographic dry plate business to Eastman Kodak.
 They made their first car in 1897.
 During 1898 and 1899, they produced and sold over 200 cars, more than any other U.S. maker.